-Whether you are taking Spanish classes for your personal use, for work or future vacation plans, patience, a positive attitude and efficient resources will facilitate your linguistic training!
+Whether you are taking Spanish classes for your own personal use, for work or future holiday plans, patience, a positive attitude and efficient resources will facilitate your linguistic training!

 From television, radio and books to conversations: don’t hesitate to vary the learning materials you use!
 Superprof, a global resource for learning, is happy to provide you with a range of options available to you for becoming bilingual in Spanish…

-Whether you are taking free lessons, speak basic Spanish, have an intermediate level, or know just a few Spanish words, this article can help you learn Spanish with gusto… read on!
+Whether you are taking free lessons, speak basic Spanish, have an intermediate level, or know just a few Spanish words, this article can help you learn Spanish with gusto.

 Learning Spanish must remain a fun and positive endeavor, so you don’t get the impression that you are working too much as you study Spanish.